 Healthcare and medical care

 In general, healthcare in Cuba is of a high standard and staff is well trained.
 There is often a lack of hospital beds, ordinary medicines and other supplies, however.
-Not all medicines are necessarily available at pharmacies.
+In addition, the equipment needed for medical care are not widely available in Cuba.

 Travel insurance is mandatory when travelling to Cuba.
 In order to enter the country, your insurance must cover potential medical, medicine and hospital expenses.
 It is recommended that you take out all-inclusive travel insurance.